Updated: 18 August 2021

 Existing students wanting to return home due to COVID‑19 disruption

 If you are an international PhD candidate wanting to return to your home country to continue your study, we currently have more flexibility to allow this, with you remaining on domestic fee status, at least for 2021 and while our borders remain closed.
 However, you need to be aware that it may be very difficult to return to New Zealand, given the situation with border restrictions and quarantine requirements.
-Although the New Zealand government has been allowing the return of some candidates, so far they have not allowed the return of those who left after our borders closed.

 There are particular aspects which need to be considered, when completing the form: